mule-lint/mule-lint/README.md

 directly.

 ### Example Project
-We have put together a trivial (non-functioning) Mule app that we will keep up-to-date to reflect new features of mule-lint.
+We have put together a trivial Mule app that we will keep up-to-date to reflect new features of mule-lint.
 You can find it [on Github](https://github.com/Nuisto/example-mule-lint-project).

 ### Prerequisites